UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 · Vendor Deliveries (Delivery time) - Delivery time;

-· Items in short supply (Supplier) - short-term supply goods.
+· Items in short supply (Supplier) - goods of short-term supply.

 The report is published at 10:00 a.m.
-Washington DC or 6:00 p.m.
-Moscow time, usually on the 1st business day of the month following the reporting month for logistics (National Association of Purchasing Managers), for the previous month.
+Washington time or 6:00 p.m.
+Moscow time, usually on the 1st business day of the month following the National Assosiation of Purchasing Managers reporting month for the previous month.

 Relationship with other indicators and features of the indicator behavior.
-According to the index dynamics, changes in industrial production, orders, industrial prices, employment, and, most importantly, dynamics for six months ahead are usually predicted - if the index value is above 50%, the growth rate will increase, if the index value is below 50%, then the growth rate will fall and when the index reaches 44%, negative GDP growth should be expected.
+According to the dynamics of the index, changes in industrial production, orders, industrial prices, employment, and, most importantly, the dynamics for six months in advance are usually predicted - if the index value is above 50%, the growth rate will increase, if the index value is below 50%, then the growth rate will fall and When the index reaches 44%, negative GDP growth should be expected.

-The indicator is very important for the analysis of the economy and financial markets.
+The indicator is very important for analyzing the economy and financial markets.
 Data analysis is carried out at the following 5 levels:

-1. Prospects for a reversal of the business cycle.
+1. Prospects for a turnaround in the business cycle.

 2. General prospects for economic growth.